jaantollander/masters-thesis/content/75_rates.md

 \clearpage

-# Analysis
+# Rates
-In this section, we explain the theory of how to analyze the stream of counter values into a time series of average rates of change, referred to as rates.
+We can compute rates from counter values.
-That is, how much the values change on average during each interval.
+A rate tells us how much the value changes on average during an interval.
-Furthermore, we define operations such as transforming timestamps for rates and computing the sum and logarithmic density of multiple rates.

 We referer to the values obtained from Jobstast as *observed values* in contrast to implicit zero values of counters outside the observation intervals, such as the initial counter.
 The observation time is called a *timestamp*.
-We identify each time series of counter values by a unique *time series identifier*, which we refer to as *identifier*.
+We identify each time series of counter values by a unique *identifier*.
 We refer to the identifiers of the observed counters as *observed identifiers*.
 The size of the set of observed identifiers tells us how many individual time series Jobstats is tracking at a given time.
-It has implications for how much data we accumulate at each observation.
+It is proportional to how much data we accumulate at each observation.
 We regard the observed identifiers as a subset of *all identifiers*, which is the set of all possible identifiers, depending on the chosen identifier scheme.

-TODO: improve how we describe the math, explain why we want to compute these values, and what they tell us.

-TODO: add examples

 ## Computing rates from counters